Explore the spectacular national parks of the USA's canyon country

 Even though Monument Valley is not officially a national park, it has all of the special characteristics of dramatic natural architecture to rival any of the other places on this trip.
-Plan to take the 17-mile Valley Drive with eleven marked stops along the way, delivering the most beautiful vistas and wonderful photo opportunities of this incredible desert landscape.
+Plan to take the 17-mile Valley Drive with eleven marked stops along the way, delivering the most spectacular views of the incredible desert landscape.

 Stay: Goulding's Lodge, Utah (Standard)

 Today you'll begin to make your way to the epic Grand Canyon, one of America's true icons.
 At 277 miles long and 6,000 feet deep, the Grand Canyon, a World Heritage site, is a remarkable place.
-Take the desert view scenic drive, a 25-mile route along the canyon's south rim, for magnificent views of the layers of multi-coloured that make up the canyon's sheer rock walls.
-Please note, El Tovar will be closed between January and June 2018.
-During this time, accommodation will be at Maswik North or at Kachina Lodge.
-Perched right on the canyon rim, Kachina Lodge is a modern hotel with easy access to a number of nearby hiking trails, and some rooms come with partial canyon views.
+Take the desert view scenic drive, a 25-mile route along the canyon's south rim, for magnificent views of the layers of multi-coloured rock that make up the canyon's sheer rock walls.
+Please note, El Tovar will be closed between July 2018 and February 2019.
+During this time, accommodation will be at Maswik North.

 Stay: El Tovar, Grand Canyon (Deluxe)